akazukin5151/train-passenger-distribution/README.md

 - Proper OD data (the current OD data is probably commuter tickets only)
 - Easily adjustable variables
 - [Crowd simulation](https://en.wikipedia.org/wiki/Crowd_simulation) to model passengers dispersing throughout the train, as passengers do not mindlessly cluster together when there is space along the train
+- Consider that some alighting passengers will exit at a location close to the stairs they plan to go through (currently a uniform distribution is subtracted)
+- Consider that some passengers will board at a location convenient for their destination station
 - Consider variables such as shelter (for rainy weather)
-- Consider that some passengers will board at a location convenient for their destination station
 - Evaluate model with real world data of passenger distributions

 ## Applications

 - Suggest passengers where to wait to mitigate overcrowding
+- Pricing advertisements on the platform based on crowd sizes
+- Inform future station layout design
 - Understand spatial processes of people in transit through detailed slices of time
-- Inform future station layout design
 - As a replacement for lack of real world measurements of passengers distributions

 ## Usage